allenlam369/auction_api/README.md

 ## Create a few new users
 - The DB restored from the dump contains two pre-loaded auction items (id is 1 and 2).
 You can view the items by listitems.php and getitem.php
 - At the beginning there is no user in the DB.
-You can create some user accounts (using newuser.php) by providing 3 informations: username, email, and password
+You can create some user accounts by providing 3 informations: username, email, and password
 - create a new user by "php newuser.php"
 - For example, username=aa, email=aa@gmail.com, password=aa (or anything you like)
 - Users login by email and password (by login.php).
 Email is used as a unique identification for users.
 User ID is for system uses